Links as a Ranking Factor

 - Query Deserves Diversity results

 These might impact 15 percent of our results.
-To illustrate, let’s imagine that we take our above example, and use Query Deserves Diversity to change only one of the ranking positions, and one high-scoring result is replaced with a single item (result number 3).
+To illustrate this, let’s imagine that we take our above example and use Query Deserves Diversity to change only one of the ranking positions.
+One high-scoring result is replaced with a single item (result number 3).

-In our example, I’ve replaced the third result with something that came in from a different algorithm (such as Query Deserves Diversity).
-Guess what this does to the Spearman score for links as a ranking factor for this result.
+In our example, we’ve replaced the third result with something that came in from a different algorithm (such as Query Deserves Diversity).
+Guess what this does to the Spearman score for links as a ranking factor for this result?
 It drops to 0.03.
 Ouch!

 Hopefully, this will give you some intuition as to why a score in the 0.3 range is an indication that links are a very material factor in ranking.

-In this simplistic mock-up of the Google algorithm, it’s pretty clear that links are very important.
+Even in this simple mockup of the Google algorithm, it’s clear that links are essential.

 Google's Progress in Fighting Link Spam

-Those who say that links are on the decline as a ranking factor often point to the efforts by spammers to use illegitimate practices to acquire links and earn rankings that their sites don’t deserve.
-This was a huge problem for Google in the 2002 to 2013 time period.
-However, the tide in this battle started to turn in 2012.
+Those who say links are on the decline as a ranking factor often point to the efforts by spammers to use illegitimate practices to acquire links and earn rankings that their sites don’t deserve.
+This was a huge problem for Google between 2002 and 2013.
+However, the tide in this battle began to turn in 2012.

 What happened first was that Google began to levy a wave of manual penalties.
 That alone sent shock waves through the SEO industry.
-The next major step was the release of the first version of Penguin on April 24, 2012.
-This was a huge step forward for Google.
+The next major step was the release of the first version of Penguin on April 24, 2012, which was a huge step forward for Google.

-As the next few years unfolded, Google invested heavily in a mix of approaches to use new versions of Penguin and manual penalties to refine its approach to dealing with people that use illegitimate approaches to obtaining links.
+As the next few years unfolded, Google invested heavily in a mix of approaches to use new versions of Penguin and manual penalties to refine its approach to dealing with people who use illegitimate methods of obtaining links.
 This culminated with the release of Penguin 4.0 on September 23, 2016.

 With the release of Penguin 4.0, Google’s confidence in its approach to links had become so high that the Penguin algorithm was no longer punishing sites for obtaining bad links.
 As of Penguin 4.0, the algorithm simply identifies links it considers bad and ignores them (causes them to have no ranking value).

-This shift from penalizing sites with bad links to simply discounting those links reflects Google’s confidence that Penguin is finding a very large percentage of the bad links that it’s designed to find.
+This shift from penalizing sites with bad links to simply discounting those links reflects Google’s confidence that Penguin is finding a considerable percentage of the bad links that it’s designed to detect.
 Of course, they still use manual penalties to address types of illegitimate link-building practices that people use that Penguin is not targeted at addressing.

 How much progress has Google actually made?
-We still remember the Black Hat/White Hat panel on in December 2008 at SES Chicago.
-Other panelists included Dave Naylor, Todd Friesen and Doug Heil.
-A couple of the panel members argued that buying links at the beginning of campaigning for a website was a requirement, and it was irresponsible for an SEO pro to not do so.
+I still remember the Black Hat/White Hat panel I sat on in December 2008 at SES Chicago.
+Other panelists included Dave Naylor, Todd Friesen, and Doug Heil.
+A couple of the panel members argued that buying links at the beginning of campaigning for a website was a requirement, and it was irresponsible for an SEO pro not to do so.

 One last point, and it’s an important one.
 Why does Google have the Penguin algorithm, and why does it assess manual link penalties?
-The answer is simple: Because links are a major ranking factor, and schemes to obtain links that don’t fit its guidelines are things that Google wants to proactively address.
-Otherwise it would not need to invest in fighting link spam.
+The answer is simple: because links are a significant ranking factor, and schemes to obtain links that don’t fit its guidelines are things that Google wants to address proactively.
+Otherwise, it wouldn’t need to invest in fighting link spam.

 Why is Google still using links?
-Why not simply switch to user engagement signals and social media signals?
-We won’t develop the entire reason why these signals are problematic here, but will share brief points about each:
+Why not simply switch to user engagement signals and social media ones?
+We won’t go into detail as to why these signals are problematic here, but will share brief points about each:

-1. Social Media Signals: Two major reasons: (1) Google can’t be dependent on signals from third-party platforms that are run by its competitors (Google and Facebook are not friends); and (2) Major social media sites such as Facebook and LinkedIn have stopped sharing data on likes and shares – if the social media sites themselves don’t find these signals valuable, why should a search engine?
+- Social Media Signals: Two primary reasons: First, Google can’t be dependent on signals from third-party platforms that are run by its competitors (Google and Facebook are not friends).
+Second major social media sites such as Facebook and LinkedIn have stopped sharing data on likes and shares – if the social media sites themselves don’t find these signals valuable, why should a search engine?

-1. Implementing links requires a material investment to be made by you.
-You must own a website and you must take the time to implement the link on a web page.
-This may not be a huge investment, but it’s significantly more effort than it is to implement a link in a social media post.
+- Implementing links requires a material investment.
+You must own a website and take the time to implement the link on a web page.
+This may not be a huge investment, but it requires more effort than implementing a link in a social media post.

-2. When you implement a link, you are making a public endorsement identifying your brand with the web page that you’re linking to.
-In addition, it’s static.
+- When you implement a link, you’re making a public endorsement identifying your brand with the web page to which you’re linking.
+Plus, it’s static.
 It sits there in an enduring manner.
-In contrast, with a link in a social media post, it’s gone from people’s feeds quickly, sometimes only in minutes.
+In contrast, with a link in a social media post, it’s gone from people’s feeds quickly, often in minutes.

-3. Now, here is the big one: When you implement a link on a page on your site, people might click on it and leave your site.
+- Now, here’s the big one.
+When you implement a link on a page on your site, people might click on it and leave your site.
 In fact, you’re inviting them to do so.

-Think about that last one for a few seconds more.
-A (non-advertisement) link on your site is an indication by you (as the publisher of the page with the links) that you think the link has enough value to your visitors, and will do enough to enhance your relationship with those visitors, that you’re willing to have people leave your site.
+Think about this last point for a moment.
+A (non-advertisement) link on your site is an indication by you (as the publisher of the page with the links) that you think the link has enough value to your visitors, and will do enough to enhance your relationship with them, that you’re willing to have people leave your site.